fastapi/fastapi/docs/en/docs/tutorial/response-status-code.md

 ## Changing the default

-Later, in the **Advanced User Guide**, you will see how to return a different status code than the default you are declaring here.
+Later, in the [Advanced User Guide](../advanced/response-change-status-code.md){.internal-link target=_blank}, you will see how to return a different status code than the default you are declaring here.